 - So if you are not getting an opportunity in a Big 4 Firm or a Big 10 Firm – Start your Forensic Accounting Journey in other equally amazing smaller firms.

-- Nowadays, since processes in every organization are technology driven, almost all the organizations have set up their own Risk Assurance Department.
+- Nowadays, since processes in every organization are technology-driven, almost all organizations have set up their own Risk Assurance Department.
 This department works hand in hand with the third party Forensic Auditors.

 - These teams also investigate the matters/complaints made through the anonymous whistleblower letter in the organization.

-- There are many organizations which also have their in-house separate Forensic Audit Team.
+- There are many organizations that also have their in-house separate Forensic Audit Team.